Khetag7/Khetag7/README.md

 ### About Me

 Hello!
 My name is Khetag, I have been studying Frontend development for 3 years.
-I'm passionate about becoming a skilled Frontend developer, and during this time my portfolio has accumulated more than 20+ projects, some of which are already live on the Internet.
+I'm passionate about becoming a skilled Frontend developer, and during this time my portfolio has accumulated more than 20+ pet projects, some of which are already live on the Internet.

 I'm primarily self-taught but have also learned with mentors, and have even taught programming to others.
 I've worked mostly as a freelancer, with some experience in companies and web studios.
 I've collaborated on team projects for over a year and have experience with numerous technologies.